yidoae/geodetic-network-adjustment-python/README.md

 # Geodetic Network Adjustment with Python

-This project implements a comprehensive geodetic network adjustment using the **Least Squares Method (En Küçük Kareler Yöntemi)**.
+This project implements a comprehensive geodetic network adjustment using the **Least Squares Method**.
 It processes observational geodetic data, performs statistical analysis, and computes optimized coordinates for network points with high precision.

 ## 🎯 Purpose
 The main objective of this project is to automate the rigorous adjustment of local/regional geodetic networks.
 It eliminates random errors from field measurements (such as distances and angles) to ensure spatial data integrity, which is fundamental for high-precision surveying and mapping engineering.